-To make it easier to enter a properly formatted equation, Newton provides you with icons to insert meta expression icons.
-Clicking on one of these icons will insert at the cursor an expression; for example clicking on the fraction inserts the characters f(n,d).
-This presents you with sort of a template that will become a proper expression after you substitute your parameter names for the denominator 'd' and the numerator 'n' characters.
+Clicking on one of these icons will insert at the cursor an expression; for example clicking on the fraction inserts two square characters above each other.
+This presents you with sort of a template that will become a proper expression after you substitute your parameter names for the denominator and the numerator characters.
 The expressions can be nested freely into each other.